 - After the departure of Dolgorukov’s Brigade, Golitsyn followed Browne with his remaining 3 infantry rgts, marching to Nordenburg (present-day Krylowo).
 Golitsyn then marched by Wartenstein (present-day Przyrzecze), Osterode (present-day Ostróda) and Strasburg (present-day Brodnica) to Thorn.

 On January 31, being informed that Prussian troops were in the area of Elbing (present-day Elbląg), Rumyantsev sent 400 hussars to cut off the Prussian detachment and to take possession of the country.

 At the end of January, the Russian Observation Corps set off from Wolmar (present-day Valmiera) and marched towards Grodno, on its way to Nowy Dwor.

 On February 1, the Russians required 2,000 horses to the council of Königsberg.

-On February 2, Braun was ordered to march to Schippenbeil (present-day Sępopol).
+On February 2, Browne was ordered to march to Schippenbeil (present-day Sępopol).